 Tile and stone make the most functional and efficient type of flooring to use with under tile heating.
 Tile and stone have a high thermal conductivity which means that they transfer heat efficiently from a warm water pipe or heating cable to the floor surface.
 The material also retains heat well making the system efficient, because it will heat up quickly and then keep the floor warm with less energy.

 Underfloor heating under tiles or stone is especially desired in bathrooms, kitchens and high heat loss areas.
-Due to the excellent thermal properties, they turn a floor quickly and energy efficiently into a heated floor.
-They can be heated to up to 29°C or more, giving a high heat output of up to 200W/m².
+Due to the excellent thermal properties they possess, they turn your floor into a heated floor quickly and energy-efficiently.
+They can be heated to temperatures over 29°C, providing you with optimal control and comfort of your living space.

 Underfloor heating takes the chill out of the tiles and controlling your heating with a thermostat means that your home is warm when you want and the heating is off when you are not at home.

 Tiles made from materials such as cork or rubber are normally not suitable for use with underfloor heating.